Thirteenth stroke of the clock: Culture

 St Paul's Cathedral SW tower clock in London; the River Thames can be seen at left.

 There is an 18th-century London legend of a clock that struck thirteen times and saved a man's life.
 The story goes that St Paul's Cathedral clock on one occasion struck thirteen bongs of the bell at midnight, with the result of saving the life of a soldier accused of sleeping at his post.
-An obituary notice of a John Hatfield that appeared in the Public Advertiser a few days after his death states that a soldier in the time of William III and Mary II was tried by a court-martial on a charge of having fallen asleep when on duty upon the terrace at Windsor.
+An obituary notice of a John Hatfield that appeared in the Public Advertiser a few days after his death states that as a soldier in the time of William III and Mary II he was tried by a court-martial on a charge of having fallen asleep when on duty upon the terrace at Windsor.
 It goes on to say that he categorically denied the charge against him.
 He swore as a proof of his having been awake at the time that he heard St Paul's Cathedral clock strike thirteen, the truth of which was much doubted by the court because of the great distance.
 Affidavits were made by several persons verifying that the clock actually did strike thirteen instead of twelve, and the soldier was pardoned.

 There is a poem that alludes to this published in July 1873 called A Trip to Windsor by Timothy Scribble: